rocket-pool/RPIPs/RPIP-forced-exits.md

 ## Future Enhancements

 EIP-7002 broadens the design space for staking protocols such that several options for enhancement are available.
-Although this document only proposes a single, simple use-case, I also suggest further review and development for consideration in the future:
+Although this document only proposes a single, simple use-case, the following is suggested further review and development for consideration in the future:

 - Develop or integrate an oracle such as for determining typical performance such that significantly underperforming validators may also be exited
 - Study and consider better values for the parameters introduced above to constrain additional losses where possible while keeping a user-friendly operator experience